- Typical intake per year: 1-2

 - Admissions assessment: Yes, required at Queens' - a Cambridge College Registered Assessment

 - Submitted work: No, not required at Queens'

 The Cambridge History of Art course covers a wide spectrum of art and architecture from all over the world, from antiquity to modern and contemporary periods.
 The aim is to foster a wide and deep understanding of art and architecture, and to help students develop visual literacy and awareness, as well as a range of critical and analytical skills.

 Information about the course structure, departmental teaching arrangements, offered topics and options can be found on the University of Cambridge website: History of Art Course Outline

 History of Art at Queens'

-Students are supervised by the lecturers of the various courses throughout their studies and arrangements for this are agreed by the DoS.
-The DoS supervises and reads the final draft of the Part I and Part II dissertations though a second supervisor who specialises in the field of art history the student has selected (if the DoS does not specialise in it) is also found.
+Students are supervised by the lecturers of the various courses throughout their studies and arrangements for this are agreed by the Director of Studies.
+The Director of Studies supervises and reads the final draft of the Part I (Year 1) and Part II (Year 3) dissertations; if the student has selected a field of art history that the Director of Studies does not specialise in, a second supervisor who specialises in this area will also be found.